rackerlabs/docs-cloud-queues/api-docs/getting-started/examples/gs-claim-messages.rst

 to ensure that the message is processed only once.

 If a client needs
-more time, Cloud Queues provides the update claim operation to make changes.
-See the :ref:`Cloud Queues Developer Guide <developer-guide>` for a description of this operation.
+more time, Cloud Queues provides the :ref:`update claim<patch-update-claim>` operation to make changes.

 As part of the delete operation, workers specify the claim ID (which is best done by simply using